Louisville Bucket List for family fun in 2021

 For a truly unique experience, visit the Kentucky Highland Renaissance Festival in nearby Eminence, Kentucky.
 See our review from 2014 here.
 The festival spans 7 weekends in May – July.
 Each weekend offers a different theme from Vikings to Steampunks.
 In past years, there has been a special discounted children’s weekend, so check the schedule for an opportunity for savings.
 The Festival features live shows, fairies, jousting, knights, jesters and more!
 Last summer, my husband got to participate in two of the shows and our kids had a blast watching him get wet and muddy.
 (It all washed out, so no worries).
 This is an outside event so dress appropriately for the weather and make sure you have plenty of space on your phone for photos and videos!

 Looking for some old fashion fun on the 4th of July?
 Look no further than Crescent Hill 4th of July Festival.
-Not only will you get a free fireworks show, but there is food, FREE INFLATABLES for the Kids, a Pet Contest, children’s field games with prizes, silent auction, music and up to artist booths.
+In the past, not only did you get a free fireworks show, but there is food, FREE INFLATABLES for the Kids, a Pet Contest, children’s field games with prizes, silent auction, music and up to artist booths.
 We hope 4th of July fun can be back for 2021!

 Spend some time with local animals.
 Blackacre Conservancy is open for farm animal feedings on Saturdays at 9:30am (spring – fall).
 Feed is provided or you can bring your own healthy treats for the animals.